 I also recommend picking up some teflon plumber's tape from the hardware store to use on the connection points between the tank, adapter, and regulator.

-In the above image, you can see the adapter I used in blue and a little plumber's tape sticking out where I made the connection to the regulator.
+In the below image, you can see the adapter I used in blue and a little plumber's tape sticking out where I made the connection to the regulator.

 Connect the Tank to a Pressure Regulator

 The regulator is what makes the whole carbonation rig awesome.
 I bought a regulator at Amazon used for pumping draft beer out of a keg.
 The knob on the front controls your output pressure.
 Two gauges show both your output pressure and the remaining pressure left in your tank.

 These gauges are great because one lets you control exactly how carbonated your soda is, while the other one warns you before you run out of gas.